Jivanjamadar/Clone_of_swiggy/README.md

 Used languages,roles & features :

-HTML & CSS : Mostly focus on Structurization & designing ->Adding Hover effect, Changing fonts and transitions in space
+HTML & CSS : Mostly focus on Structurization & designing ->Adding  effect, Changing fonts and transitions in space

 JS : adding some clock effect